Zhaoping railway station

 Zhaoping station (沼平車站 (Zhǎopíng Chēzhàn)) is a railway station on the Alishan Forest Railway line located in Alishan Township, Chiayi County, Taiwan.
+There is a commemorative stamp at the counter.

 History

 The station was opened on 14 March 1914.
 The station was in important hub for the logging industry and the largest log collection center during the Japanese rule.
 The station was re-inaugurated on 21 April 2013 after refurbishment made by Chiayi Forest District Office.